 INVIMA Medical Device Regulatory Registration in Colombia

-Obtain marketing authorization (aka market approval) and sell your medical device in Colombia now.
-Register your medical device under your company's name.
+Obtain marketing clearance and sell your medical device in Colombia now.
+Register your medical device under your company's name at INVIMA.
 Retain ownership, control, and maintain independence from local distributors

 Before foreign manufacturers can legally sell their medical devices in Colombia, they must be in compliance with Colombian health regulations and registration requirements.
 Food, medical device, drugs, dietary supplements and cosmetic products in Colombia are regulated by the National Institute for Medications and Food Surveillance (Instituto Nacional de Vigilancia de Medicamentos y Alimentos, or INVIMA).